 However not all TV is bad.
 You can gain knowledge from some documentaries and movies.
-I am more talking about reality TV and noneducational movies/programmes where you don’t gain a single thing from watching it, except feeling more tired and rundown.
+I am more talking about reality TV and noneducational movies/programmes where you don’t gain a single thing from watching it, except feeling even more tired and rundown.
 I have put together a list of reasons to stop, as well as things you can do instead of watching television, that could dramatically change your quality of life.

 3. You will have more time for friends and family – You can host weeknight dinners, or catch up for brunch and coffee in the weekends without stressing about how much you have on your to-do list.

 4. More time for exercise – This is a big factor that contributes to your overall health and well-being.
 It will help get your blood-flow going, increase your heart-rate, burn fat and tone your muscles.
-Try to pick physical activity you enjoy, such as dancing, hiking, kayaking, riding a bike, learning how to fight, pole dancing, power-walking with friends, yoga, or weekly sports such as netball.
+Try to pick physical activity you enjoy, such as dancing, hiking, kayaking, riding a bike, learning how to fight or self-defence, pole dancing, power-walking with friends, yoga, or weekly sports such as netball.
 This will make you more likely to attend.
 Try to exercise around 4 times a week.

 5. More time to clean the house and cook healthy meals – When you have a clean, tidy, uncluttered home, you are less likely to feel overwhelmed and stressed when you come home from work at the end of the day.
 You will have more time to cook wholesome nutritious home-cooked meals as well, instead of takeaways or quick unhealthy dinners.

 6. You may feel more confident – When people watch TV, they often compare themselves to TV stars which could cause insecurities or negative emotions.
 This is because some programmes or movies create unrealistic expectations, giving people feelings of inadequacy.

 Related Article – 20 Ways To Boost Your Confidence